bluescarni/piranha/doc/concepts.rst

 .. cpp:concept:: template <typename T, typename U> piranha::OutputIterator

-   This concept is satisfied if ``T`` fulfills all the compile-time requirements specified by the C++ standard for output iterator types to which lvalues of type ``U`` can be assigned.
+   This concept is satisfied if ``T`` fulfills all the compile-time requirements specified by the C++ standard for output iterator types to which instances of ``U`` can be assigned.

 .. cpp:concept:: template <typename T> piranha::ForwardIterator